Meet Your UPPAA Board

 RECORDING SECRETARY: Jan Kellis joined the UPPAA Board in 2019.
 She holds a bachelor’s degree in Business Management and works as a field engineer for an electric utility company.
 Jan’s been writing since she’s been able to hold a crayon and she has published seven books.
 Bookworms Anonymous, Volumes I and II, are a true account of the non-traditional book club she helped found in 2000.
 The group meets monthly and provides Jan with great material.
 She’s also written a travel memoir about her 2010 trip to Italy with her reluctant teenaged daughter, and three novels, all based in the UP.
 She loves to visit reading groups and libraries to talk about her books.
 When Jan isn’t reading or writing, she’s traveling, knitting, quilting, camping, or making soap.
 For the latest news, or to book an appearance, please visit her website.

-NEWSLETTER EDITOR: Deborah K. Frontiera grew up in Michigan’s Upper Peninsula, has lived in Houston since 1985, and taught in Houston public schools until 2008.
-A “migratory creature”, she spends the summer months in her beloved U.P. and the balance of the year in Texas.
-Three of her books have been honor or award winners.
-She has published fiction, nonfiction, and poetry for all ages in both books and periodicals.
-She taught part time for Writers In The Schools in the greater Houston area from 2008 through 20016.
-She is the newsletter editor for the Upper Peninsula Publishers and Authors Association (UPPAA) and has helped judge many writing contests for both students and adults.
-For details about her many books and accomplishments, please visit her website.
+NEWSLETTER EDITOR: Deborah K. Frontiera grew up in Michigan’s Upper Peninsula.
+From 1985 through 2008, she taught in Houston public schools, followed by several years teaching in Houston’s Writers In The Schools program.
+A “migratory creature”, she spends spring, summer, and fall in her beloved U.P. and the dead of winter in Houston, Texas, with her daughters and grandchildren.
+Four of her books have been honor or award winners.
+She has published fiction, nonfiction, poetry, and children’s books.
+She edits the newsletter for the Upper Peninsula Publishers and Authors Association.
+For details about her many books and accomplishments, visit her web site: www.authorsden.com/

 CHAIR OF PUBLICATIONS: Mikel Classen has been writing about northern Michigan in newspapers and magazines for over thirty-five years, creating feature articles about the history, travel, outdoors, and culture of Michigan’s North Country.
 A journalist, historian, photographer, and author with a fascination of the world around him, he enjoys researching and writing about lost stories from the past.
 Classen makes his home in the oldest city in Michigan, the historic Sault Ste.
 Marie.
 He is also a collector of out-of-print history books, historical photographs, and prints of Upper Michigan.
 At Northern Michigan University, he studied English, history, journalism and photography.
 He lives with his wife, Mary L. Underwood, and his Labrador retriever, Grand Sable Dune.
 His book, Au Sable Point Lighthouse: Beacon on Lake Superior’s Shipwreck Coast, was published in 2014 and his book, Teddy Roosevelt and the Marquette Libel Trial, was published in 2015, both by the History Press.
 He has two books of fiction called Lake Superior Tales and Journeys into the Macabre, both published by NetBound Books.
 To learn more about Mikel B. Classen and to see more of his work, check out his website.